 The U.S. Department of Justice, Office of Justice Programs (OJP), Office for Civil Rights (OCR) has jurisdiction to investigate complaints of discrimination against recipients of funding from OJP (which includes component agencies such as the Bureau of Justice Assistance, the Office for Victims of Crime, and the National Institute of Justice), Office on Violence Against Women, and the COPS Office.
 OCR has indicated that recipients and subrecipients of federal funding should have non-discrimination complaint procedures.
-Therefore,

-I certify that the County of Maui, Dept. of the Prosecuting Attorney (name of agency) has non-discrimination complaint procedures which include:

-(1) a coordinator who is responsible for overseeing the complaint process.
-The agency's coordinator is:
+Therefore, ounty of Maui, Dept. of the Prosecuting Attorney complaint procedures which include: (name of agency) (1) a coordinator w coordinator is: no is responsible for overseeing the complaint pr ocess.
+The agency's Susan Clements Administrative Officer 808-270-7649

-Susan ClementsAdministrative Officer808-270-7649NameTitlePhone